 Book a Stay at Il Mastio di Spedaletto Relais

 So this is just one of the ways you can plan a 3 day Tuscany itinerary.
-You can take some ideas from hour 3 days in Tuscany and apply them to your future trip.
+You can apply some ideas from our 3 days in Tuscany to your future trip.